thetechguy-it/show_commands/README.md

 ## USERNAME/PASSWORD
 The code does not have any pre-defined username/password.
 When you run the code it will ask you the username and password for the devices.

+## CISCO VERSION
+Tested and working with:
+- IOS XE
+- NX-OS
+- IOS

 ## RUN THE CODE
 Create a virtual environment in order to test the code: